MicrosoftDocs/Viva/Viva/discover-more-about-each-viva-module.md

     - Knowledge admin
 - **Change management considerations**:
     - Microsoft Teams adoption (if you aren’t already working in Teams)
-    - Integrate Viva Learning with your SharePoint.
+    - Integrate Viva Learning with your SharePoint
-    - Integrate Viva Learning with your third-party content providers or learning management systems.
+    - Integrate Viva Learning with your third-party content providers or learning management systems

 ### Viva Topics